 Changes in hair growth: Hair on your head can become thin, dry and brittle, or even curly.
 Long-term use of targeted therapy may lead to bald patches or complete loss of scalp hair.
 Facial hair for both men and women may grow faster than usual, including longer, thicker, curly eyebrows and eyelashes that may need to be trimmed.
 But in some men, facial hair growth slows down.
 Eyebrows may thin out as well.
 These changes usually don’t happen right away, but you may notice them later as treatment goes on.

-Some people notice sores on the scalp and other areas with hair.
-Scars that result from these sores may keep your hair from growing back after treatment is finished.
+Some people notice sores on the scalp and other hairy areas.
+Scars caused by these sores may keep your hair from growing back after treatment is finished.